 sudo openvpn --config /tmp/config.ovpn --verb 4 2>&1 | tee /tmp/openvpn.log &

-Adjust the verbosity level (4 in the example above) based on your needs.
+Adjust the verbosity level (<code>4</code> in the example above) based on your needs.
 Higher values provide more detailed logs, which can be useful for diagnosing complex issues.

-4. Optimize OpenVPN retry behavior
+Optimize OpenVPN retry behaviour

 Modify OpenVPN’s command-line arguments to improve its retry behavior and avoid premature failures.
-For example:
+For example:--auth-retry nointeract: Ensures OpenVPN will retry authentication without user interaction.--connect-retry 5: Sets the retry interval to 5 seconds.--connect-retry-max 10: Allows up to 10 retries before failing.

-5. Extend the timeout for no output
+Extend the timeout for no output

-If the VPN connection process takes longer than 10 minutes (the default timeout for no output), increase the no_output_timeout value in your CircleCI configuration.
+If the VPN connection process takes longer than 10 minutes (the default timeout for no output), increase the <code>no_output_timeout</code> value in your CircleCI configuration.
 Refer to the CircleCI support article "Build has Hit Timeout Limit" for detailed instructions.

-Combining all of the above, the following command provides optimal logging, visibility, and retry behavior:
+Combining all of the above, the following command provides optimal logging, visibility, and retry behavior

 sudo openvpn --config /tmp/config.ovpn --auth-retry nointeract --connect-retry 5 --connect-retry-max 10 2>&1 | tee /tmp/openvpn.log &